genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/03_events.md

 Predominantly used for serving the UI, Request Servers retrieve a snapshot of data from your tables/views on demand.

 We will be using the following Request Server when we build the front end.
-Add the following to the file **positions-app-tutorial-reqrep.kts** and we will mention this in a later section.
+Add the following simple code to the file **positions-app-tutorial-reqrep.kts** and we will mention this in a later section.

 ```kotlin
 requestReplies {